bread1006/eccDNA2Ca/README.md

 ```

 ## Usage
 A pre-trained eccDNA2Ca model has been uploaded, so you don't need to retrain it.
-You can provide either or both inputs for new prediction:
+You can provide either or both inputs for new predictions:

 ```bash
 python main.py --fasta_file <fasta_path>  #Input only fasta_file for CNN module